Small Business Perks You Can Offer

 Different Roles for Different Days

 You never know what the day brings at a small business.
 You wear many hats and must be ready for anything that comes your way.
-You have the opportunity to elevate yourself and learn more as you go along.
+There is an opportunity to elevate yourself and learn more as you go along.
 At any large corporation, you are hired to do one job and one job only.
 With any position you have at a large company comes many responsibilities.
 However, the minute you have an issue, you’ll be going through many different departments to get assistance.
 This process can be painstakingly slow.
 In a small business, more often than not, you are ALL the departments in one.
-You must be ready at all times for the challenge.
+So, you must be ready at all times for the challenge.
 You have the added pressure of meeting deadlines and having to rely on yourself for much of the time.
 Nevertheless, as the old saying goes “Pressure makes diamonds.”

 Be Your Own Boss